-SPRING 2018: Our recording of the fascinating 16th century anthology "A Booke of In nomines and Other Solfainge Songes" (we refer to it affectionately as "31390" after its British Library shelf number) is complete!
-Please stay tuned for its release in 2018.
+SPRING 2018: Our recording of the fascinating 16th century anthology "A Booke of In nomines and Other Solfainge Songes" (we refer to it affectionately as "31390" after its British Library shelf number) is available!

 Many thanks to Catherina Meints, who made the peerless "Caldwell Collection of Viols" available to us for this project.

-Enjoy this track (the In Nomine of Picforth) from "AETERNUM - Music of the Elizabethan Avant Garde".
+Enjoy a track (the In Nomine of Picforth) from "AETERNUM - Music of the Elizabethan Avant Garde" on our YouTube channel.

 SEPTEMBER 2015: LeStrange Viols’ modern premier recording of the chamber music of William Cranford is the first major single-composer release by an American viol consort in more than two decades.